 - Black pepper

-- BBQ sauce (you can use either homemade or store-bought)
+- BBQ sauce (homemade or store-bought)

 Optional Ingredients

-- Mustard (can be used as a binder for the spice rub)
+- Mustard (as binder for the rub)

 - Cornbread